4stroPhysik3r/Consumer-Loan-App/README.md

 ### Description
 This simple Consumer Loan Application is a web application that allows customer to calculate the monthly payment for a consumer loan.
-The application is written in GO and only uses built-in functions
+The application is written in GO and only uses built-in functions.

 ### Usage: how to run
 ```go run .``` to start the server at port 8080.